-Anglo-Saxon origin and came from when the family lived in the region of Goldwell in Horndon on the Hills.
+The name Gouldwel is of Anglo-Saxon origin and came from when the family lived in Essex at Goldwell in Horndon on the Hill.
 The surname Gouldwel is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Gouldwel family